renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 |Mela Tenna is the current king of the Kingdom of Tennec; his throne is in Hate's Hold (below).
 |He is the most powerful Eastern King, and the de facto head of their movement.
 |
-|He has openly declared his hatred of all non-Humans—including the Haffa, as well as every Human citizen of the Commonwealth, whom he views as traitors.
+|He has openly declared his hatred of all non-Humans — including the Haffa, as well as every Human citizen of the Commonwealth, whom he views as traitors.
 |(He utterly loathes Kass Ahnaff, who he views as the greatest race-traitor in the Kingdoms.)
 |He has led a series of bloody purges of any remaining non-Humans in the Kingdom of Tenna; he promises similar purges in the entire Kingdoms of Men should he attain the Throne, to be followed by a war of annihilation on the Commonwealth.
 |